hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 # Dynamic SQL

 Dynamic SQL allows the developer to apply rules to fragments of the SQL query to be included or excluded at runtime based on the parameter values.
 Dynamic SQL can be added to general purpose queries, flat selects, and structured select queries.
-All `<select>` and `<query>` tags can include Dynamic SQL.
+In short, all `<select>` and `<query>` tags can include Dynamic SQL.

 Dynamic SQL can alter the fragments as well, by applying or injecting parameter values, by trimming sections of them, or by replicating them with iterators.